Draft RFP - ProTech Space-Based Environmental Monitoring (SBEM) Domain Task Order 1(TO1)

 Quick Summary

-The National Oceanic and Atmospheric Administration (NOAA) has released a Draft Request for Proposal (RFP) for Task Order 1 (TO-1) under the ProTech 2.0 Space-Based Environmental Monitoring (SBEM) Domain Indefinite Delivery/Indefinite Quantity (IDIQ) contract.
-This presolicitation seeks to acquire near-real-time Global Navigation Satellite System (GNSS) radio occultation (RO) satellite data to support NOAA's operational numerical weather prediction and space weather models.
-This draft is for industry review and comment.
+NOAA is seeking feedback on a Draft Request for Proposal (RFP) for Task Order 1 (TO-1) under the ProTech 2.0 Space-Based Environmental Monitoring (SBEM) Domain IDIQ.
+This presolicitation aims to acquire near-real-time Global Navigation Satellite System (GNSS) radio occultation (RO) satellite data and ionospheric measurements for weather prediction and space weather models.
+The government intends to make multiple awards (up to three independent providers) for data redundancy.
+Comments on the Draft RFP are due by April 17, 2026, at 1:00 PM EST.

 - Period of Performance: